How to configure rotation and rotation windows for secrets stored in AWS Secrets Manager

 - Choose Save.

 - On the Secrets details page, scroll down to the Rotation configuration section.
-The Rotation status is Enabled, the Rotation schedule is cron(0 00 ? * 7#2,7#4 *), and the ARN of the custom rotation Lambda function is visible.
+The Rotation status is Enabled, the Rotation schedule is cron(0 00 ? * 7#2,7#4 *) and the name of the custom rotation Lambda function is visible.

-Regular rotation of secrets is a Secrets Manager best practice that helps you to meet compliance requirements (for example, for PCI DSS, which mandates the rotation of application secrets every 90 days) and to improve your security posture for database use and for any sort of credentials.
-The rotation window feature allows you to adhere to this best practice while still having the flexibility of choosing a rotation window that suits your organizational requirements.
-It also alleviates the need for applications to continuously refresh secret caches and manage retries for secrets that were rotated, as rotation will occur during your specified window when the application usage is low.
+Regular rotation of secrets is a Secrets Manager best practice that helps you to meet compliance requirements, for example for PCI DSS, which mandates the rotation of application secrets every 90 days, and to improve your security posture for databases and credentials.
+The ability to rotate secrets as often as every four hours helps you rotate secrets more frequently, and the rotation window feature helps you adhere to rotation best practices while still having the flexibility to choose a rotation window that suits your organizational needs.
+This allows you to use AWS Secrets Manager as a centralized location to store, retrieve, and rotate your secrets regardless of their lifespan, providing a uniform approach for secrets management.
+At the same time, the custom rotation window feature alleviates the need for applications to continuously refresh secret caches and manage retries for secrets that were rotated, as rotation will occur during your specified window when the application usage is low.

-This blog post showed you how to create a secret and configure a rotation window using both the Schedule expression builder and the Schedule expression feature.
-The Use case examples show how each feature can be used to achieve different rotation requirements within an organization, from using the Schedule expression builder option to create your cron expression to using Schedule expression to achieve more specific requirements.
+In this blog post, we showed you how to create a secret and configure the secret to be rotated every four hours using the schedule expression builder.
+The use case examples show how each feature can be used to achieve different rotation requirements within an organization, including using the schedule expression builder option to create your cron expression, as well as using the schedule expression feature to help meet more specific rotation requirements.

 Want more AWS Security news?
 Follow us on Twitter.